Why choose China?

 - be available from 14 August 2018 to 30 June 2019

-- have graduated from university with at least a bachelor’s degree and obtained your degree certificate by the time you start your assistantship.
+- have graduated from university with at least a bachelor’s degree and have your certificate by 14 August 2018

-- Your passport (must be valid for the entire duration of the assistantship)
+Your passport (valid for the entire duration of the assistantship)

 - Your CV